 But budgeting properly for a model apartment isn’t always intuitive.
 It’s difficult to know how much you’ll need to spend.
 And it can be challenging to get buy-in for your proposed budget as well.

-How do you develop a comprehensive budget that isn’t wildly high or impossibly low?
+How do you develop a comprehensive budget for apartment interior design that isn’t wildly high or impossibly low?
 Follow our 3 tips for setting a model apartment budget that will deliver the best return on your investment.

 3 Tips for Setting a Budget for Your Model Apartment